mschong/Game/README.md

 '''
 make load
 '''
-on 'shape-motion-demo'
+on 'shape-motion-demo'.

-##Controls
+## Controls
--S1 moves the ship to the left
+- S1 moves the ship to the left
--S4 moves the ship to the right.
+- S4 moves the ship to the right.
--S2 or S3 to shoot.
+- S2 or S3 to shoot.